xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 ```

 * `I_req(m)`: an effective estimate of the number of bits of information that must be preserved about the update history to support correct answers to all queries in the allowed operation sequences.
-* This quantity can be defined in terms of information or communication complexity of related problems at the effective layer.
+* This quantity can be defined in terms of information or communication complexity of related problems at the effective layer, but the specific construction is fixed by the encoding class.

 4. Model capacity observable